EmilioAcostaG/README-Generator/Develop/README.md

   ## Description
-  This is a brief description.
+  Brief description goes here.

   ## Installation
-  None.
+  npm install

   ## Usage
-  N/A.
+  n/a

   ## Contributions
+  none

   ## Tests
+  none

   ## License
   Ths project is licensed under the MIT license.

   ### Questions
-  My GitHub username is emilioacostag and you can find my page [here](https://github.com/emilioacostag).
+  My GitHub username is EmilioAcostaG and you can find my page [here](https://github.com/EmilioAcostaG).

   You can also reach me via email to: acostaemilio92@gmail.com.